-We believe that the election of directors (Proposal 1), the amendment to our 2019 Stock Incentive Plan to increase the number of shares of common stock reserved under the plan (Proposal 2) and the advisory vote on compensation (Proposal 5) will be considered non-routine matters and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote.
-We believe that the amendment to the Company's Amended and Restated Certificate of Incorporation to effect an increase in the number of authorized shares of the Company's common stock from 200,000,000 to 300,000,000 (Proposal 3) and the ratification of the appointment of Forvis LLP as our independent registered public accounting firm (Proposal 4) will be considered to be routine matters on which a broker, bank or other agent has discretionary authority to vote.
+We believe that the election of directors (Proposal 1), approval of the Lincoln Park Purchase Agreement (Proposal 2), the approval an amendment to our 2019 Stock Incentive Plan (Proposal 4) and the advisory vote on compensation (Proposal 6) will be considered non-routine matters and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote.
+We believe that the amendment to the Certificate of Incorporation to effect the Reverse Stock Split (Proposal 3) and the ratification of the appointment of Forvis LLP as our independent registered public accounting firm (Proposal 5) will be considered to be routine matters on which a broker, bank or other agent has discretionary authority to vote.